-Use the VE180 engine (over the VE150 or VE250) in situations where people are crossing paths, or walking together, for instance, and you want to track them as individual objects.
-Note that the VE180 typically requires more CPU than the VE150 and the VE250 engines.
+- Use the VE180 engine (over the VE150 or VE250) in situations where people are crossing paths, or walking together, for instance, and you want to track them as individual objects. - The VE180 typically requires more CPU than the VE150 and the VE250 engines.